escolmebartlebooth/usdc-t2-p1-ekf/README.md

 ## Results

-The algorithm converges to be within tolerance within:
+Using classroom defaults for the State X and Process Covariance Matrix P, the algorithm converges to be within tolerance within:
 * Position: Measurement 36
 * Velocity: Measurement 339

+The initialisation values were:

+X = [Mxi, Myi, 0, 0] so the first measurement of position and zero velocity P (diagonals) = [1, 1, 1000, 1000] so resonable confidence in position and very low confidence in initial velocity state

+To improve the time taken to converge on the RMSE targets for Velocity, I experimented lowering the P values for velocity confidence and found that - roughly - a value of 10 for both x and y velocity directions allowed an earlier convergence on target for both datasets to around 260 measurements.

 ## Discussion Points:

 * normalisation of rho in RADAR data: The difference between 2 time periods is y = z - z_pred.
-This could lead to a rho of <-3.14 or >3.14 radians.
+This could lead to a phi of <-3.14 or >3.14 radians.
 It is important to normalise this angle to be -3.14 >= rho <= 3.14.
-This is achieved by adding or subtracting 2*pi radians from the calculated rho value until the value falls between these limits
+This is achieved by adding or subtracting 2*pi radians from the calculated phi difference value until the value falls between these limits.

 * Use of only LASER or only RADAR data: From the 2 graphs below, it can be seen that when using one or other sensor in isolation, the filter converges to a higher error value.
 Only when combined does the convergence fall into the tolerance values for the project.
+Each sensor has its own inaccuracies.
+When combined, the overall effect is to 'average' each sensors deficiencies to arrive at a more accurate assessment of the state of the item being tracked.

 ![alt text][image1]

 * Protecting against division by zero in the Jacobian Matrix Hj: To avoid division by zero, a low limit value of 0.001 was set and would be used if the value of the input parameter to the matrix fell below that value.

 * The first frame of data: The velocity converges slowly to the tolerance level.
 The project hinted that better handling of the first frame may improve the algorithm.
-Unfortunately, at this time, that better handling alludes me.
+I tried, as discussed above, reducing the P matrix value for covariance for velocity in both the X and Y directions.
+This appeared to improve convergence by about 50 measurements.
+I suspect this is because a value of 1000 provides a very broad range to iterate on given the maximum likely velocity range of the item being tracked and by reducing the covariance, the algorithm can more quickly arrive at a more accurate estimate.